Werewolves of London

-"Werewolves of London" is a rock song performed by American singer-songwriter Warren Zevon.
-It was composed by Zevon, LeRoy Marinell and Waddy Wachtel and was included on Excitable Boy (1978), Zevon's third solo album.
-The track featured Fleetwood Mac's Mick Fleetwood and John McVie on drums and bass respectively.
-The single was released by Asylum Records and was a top 40 US hit, the only one of Zevon's career, reaching No. 21 on the Billboard Hot 100 that May.
+"Werewolves of London" is a song recorded by American singer-songwriter Warren Zevon, written by Zevon, LeRoy Marinell and Waddy Wachtel.
+It first appeared on Excitable Boy (1978), Zevon's third studio album, then it was released as a single by Asylum Records in March 1978, becoming a Top 40 US hit, the only one of Zevon's career, reaching No. 21 on the US Billboard Hot 100 in May.

+Inspired by Phil Everly, it includes Fleetwood Mac's Mick Fleetwood on drums and John McVie on bass.